 Therapeutic Relationship: The Heart of SoundWell Music Therapy

 The interplay between music and the therapeutic relationship is at the heart of the services SoundWell Music Therapy provides.
 Therapeutic relationship can occur in different ways.
-At the foundation is the interpersonal therapeutic relationship that occurs between a client and the therapist.
+The foundation is the interpersonal therapeutic relationship that occurs between a client and the therapist.
 A person can also have a therapeutic relationship to music, though.
 This can be to an instrument, a song, or a piece of music.
 The music becomes a part of them.

 Experiencing therapeutic relationships helps a person feel: